-Join Ron Davis for an in-depth discussion in this video Key concepts, part of Microsoft Business Intelligence Stack in Depth.
+Join Ron Davis for an in-depth discussion in this video Key concepts, part of Microsoft Business Intelligence Stack Essential Training.

 …Key concepts.…The mining structure.…The mining structure defines the type of data from which mining models are built.…It specifies source data view, the number and…types of columns and an optional partition into training and testing sets.…A single mining structure can support multiple mining models that…share the same problem domain.…The most basic part of a data mining question is the attribute.…Which is a single piece of information about an example.…